Today is my birthday. Happy 44th to me.

 Jon didn’t realize it last night (or maybe he did), but he gave me a place to start, a way to climb out of the hole of self-pity, a little bit of hope that maybe not all my future birthdays will feel so hard.

-This gift is better than any opal ring.
+This is a gift that is better than any opal ring.

 Well, he honored and cherished my mother.
 He adored his children and grandchildren.
 My dad placed high importance on maintaining good relationships with people.
 He had a strong work ethic.
 My father loved to laugh.
 He enjoyed life and lived right up until the day he died.
 My dad was my friend as much as he was my father.

-Those are things that mattered about him, far more than the day he died.
+All of these things mattered far more than the day he died.

 My father loved and knew Jesus Christ.

-And in the end, this is why I know I can grieve with hope.
+In the end, this is why I know I can grieve with hope.
 Because my dad had a relationship with God, the day of his death on earth was also his birthday into heaven.
-I know that for him, then end was really just the beginning of eternity.
+I know that for him, the end was really just the beginning.

 So does it really matter that my dad died on my birthday?

-Well, sure … but it’s not what matters most.
+Well, sure it matters … but it’s definitely not what matters most.